dustinpfister/blog_posts/_posts/js-onchange.md

 layout: post
 categories: js
 id: 355
-updated: 2020-06-23 10:33:55
+updated: 2020-06-23 10:39:40
-version: 1.27
+version: 1.28
 ---

-The [onchange](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) event handler is for attaching events to an input element that will fire when the value of an input element changes.
+The [onchange](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) event is for attaching events to an input element that will fire when the value of an input element changes.
+A handler for this kind of event can be attached via the [onchange property](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) of an input element, or via [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and using the change value for the type argument.
 This is one of many events that a client side javaScript developer should be aware of when making any kind of user interface that involves the use of html input tags to gather information or change settings for a client system.

 So then there are many other events that come to mind also that are important to the process of user Interface design such as [onblur](/2019/01/08/js-onblur/) and [onfocus](/2019/01/05/js-onfocus/).
 In addition events like onkeyup can be used to track changes to the value of an input tag as they happen on a per key stroke basis.
 Still the onchange event might be the most important as it is the event that will fire when a value actually changes in the input tag rather then it being in the process of changing.
 In this post I will be going over some quick examples of the onchange event in client side javaScript, and I will also be touching base on a whole bunch of related topics.